MarianArlt/kde-plasmoid-betterinlineclock/README.md

 Place into `~/.local/share/plasma/plasmoids/`
-Configure to your needs from the plasmoid menu "Configure Inline Clock"
+Configure to your needs from the plasmoid menu "Configure Chili Clock"